Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Accounting for Background Data Points

 There are a few ways of modeling the background intensity.
 Without loss of generality, factor the intensity as~$\lambda_0(x, y) = \lambda_0(x) \, p(y \mid x)$, where~$p(y \mid x)$ is a normalized probability density on~$\cY$.
 We will primarily focus on the spatiotemporal intensity~$\lambda_0(x)$ and assume the mark density~$p(y \mid x)$ is easy to model.
 The simplest background model is a constant, homogeneous intensity,~$\lambda_0(x) = \overline{\lambda}_0$.
 Under this model, the induced data points are superimposed on top of a background of uniformly distributed data points, and the number of background data points is determined by~$\overline{\lambda}_0$.
 Alternatively, $\lambda_0(x)$ could be modeled with a general, nonparametric model like a log Gaussian Cox process~\citep{moller1998log} or sigmoidal Gaussian Cox process~\citep{Adams2009-hs}.
 With such models, we can incorporate any spatiotemporal covariates into the prior distribution on background intensities.
 Our only requirements are that we must be able to evaluate the background intensity at any point~$(x, y)$ and the posterior distribution over background intensities given background data points be amenable to MCMC sampling.
 It is important to note that there is a risk of non-identifiability with general parametric background intensities.
 If the background intensity can subsume the impulse responses, then there is no way to distinguish between background and induced data points.
 A simple and often intuitive solution to this problem is to assume that the background intensity varies slowly relative to the impulse responses; i.e. to assume a separation of spatiotemporal scales.

 Regardless of the background model, the Neyman-Scott process with an additive background intensity and gamma weights also admits a simple partition distribution.
-Let~$\cC_0 \subseteq [N]$ denote the subset of indices assigned to the background and~$\cC$ be a partition of~$[N] \setminus \cC_0$. \begin{theorem} Under Assumption~\ref{asmp:gamma_weights}, the prior probability of the partition induced by an \gls{NSP} with a background intensity~$\lambda_0(x)$, integrating over the latent event locations, weights, and parameters, is,
+Let~$\cC_0 \subseteq [N]$ denote the subset of indices assigned to the background and~$\cC$ be a partition of~$[N] \setminus \cC_0$. \begin{theorem} Under Assumption~\ref{asmp:gamma_weights}, the prior probability of the partition induced by an \gls{NSP} with background intensity~$\lambda_0(x)$, marginalizing the latent event locations, weights, and parameters, is,

 where $\alpha$ and $\beta$ are the shape and rate, respectively, of the gamma prior on weights, $|\cC|$ is the number of clusters in the partition, $|\cC_k|$ is the size of the $k$-th cluster in the partition, $N = |\cC_0| + \sum_{\cC_k \in \cC} |\cC_k|$ is the total number of data points (a random variable), and where $\weight_0(\cX) = \int_{\cX} \lambda_0(x) \dif x$ is the integrated background intensity.